godwokenrises/godwoken-doc/docs/gaslessWithERC4337.md

 }
 ```

 Entrypoint will take this `UserOperation` call data to call the paymaster contract to validate if such a sponsor transaction is legal.
-If it is, entrypoint will charge the gas fee and execute the transaction.
-If it is not, the transaction shall revert.
+If it is, Entrypoint will charge the gas fee and execute the transaction.
+If it is not, the transaction should be reverted.
-More details about how the Godwoken node assumes a transaction is a gasless transaction:
+More details about how the Godwoken full-node assumes a transaction is a gasless transaction:

 1. `tx.gasPrice` must be `0`.
 2. `tx.data` must be a valid `UserOperation`.